ghoomfrog/silili/examples.md

 *ana Kun.* — I'm Ghoom.

-*anta ja kuwa?* — Speaking of you, what? — How are you?
+*anta ja kuwa?* — Speaking of you, what? — What's up?

 *ana nama! anta?* — I'm good!
 You?